Easy ways to add protein to your salad

 If you aren’t intolerant or sensitive to dairy products, adding a little cheese to your salads here and there is another way to boost protein in your salad.
 30g of haloumi yields 6g of protein, 30g of fetta will provide 5g of protein and 30g of bocconcini will add an extra 8g of protein to your salad.

-As a general rule, we should be consuming at least 0.8g of protein per kg of body weight.
+As a general rule, we should be consuming at least 0.8g of protein per kg of body weight daily.
 You can use a food tracker app to determine whether you are meeting your protein requirements.
 Supplementing with a protein shake or smoothie can help you to meet your protein requirements if you struggle to get enough throughout the day.
 Synd X protein powder is made from whey protein concentrate and provides 16.2 grams of protein per serve and only 1.1g of carbs.
 Ultimate Superfood powder is also a good protein source, providing 9.57g per serve along with an abundance of superfoods and antioxidants.